Do you want to learn to rank #1 for high-traffic keywords in any niche?

 6) Site/ load speed

-Note: Load speed doesn't stop with SEO.
-Kissmetrics reported that a 1 second delay in page response can reduce your conversions by 7%.
+SOASTA found that a one second delay in page response can reduce your conversions by up to 27%:

 Step #4: Turn traffic into email subscribers